ABuffEr/NVDAVersionDownloader/README.md

 # NVDASnapshotDownloader

-A simple .bat to download latest NVDA snapshots (alpha or beta).
+A simple .bat to download latest NVDA snapshots (from each branch available: rc, alpha, etc).

 Available in English (original project) and Spanish (thanks to @nvdaes).